 For an impact with a significance rating of high (-ve), mitigation measures are recommended to reduce the impact to a medium (-/-ve) or low (-ve) significance rating, provided that the impact with a medium significance rating can be sufficiently controlled with the recommended mitigation measures.
-To maintain a low or medium significance rating, monitoring is recommended for a period to enable the confirmation of the significance of the impact as low or medium and under control.
+To maintain a low or medium significance rating, monitoring is recommended for a period to confirm the impact is low or medium and under control.
 The assessment of the exploration phases is done for pre-mitigation and post-mitigation.
 The risk/impact assessment is driven by three factors: